A-Simmons/Lyra_Submit_Multiple_Jobs/readme.md

 someVar3 <- someDefault3
 nargs <- length(args)
 ```
-And then use nargs to override the defaults
+And then use nargs to override the defaults.
 ```R
 if (nargs >= 1) {
   someVar1 <- eval( parse(text=args[1]))